shomikj/caisplusplus.github.io/_posts/2017-09-15-environment_setup.md

 headline: "Preparation makes perfect"
 mathjax: true
 featured: true
 categories: curriculum

-comments: false
+comments: true
 ---

 <p>
   Before getting into the actual programming lessons, we first need to set up our coding environment.
 </p>

 <p>
   <b>Python</b> is the most popular tool for machine learning, and it is what
   we will be using throughout this curriculum.
 Now you might be wondering: why use Python, a high level programming language, for machine learning?
   Wouldn't things run faster if we used C++?
 </p>

 <p>
   It turns out, we can run our machine learning programs in Python just as fast as we could in C++ -- and the simplicity of Python makes it an attractive